gojek/charts/CONTRIBUTING.md

 - Use the same coding conventions as the rest of the project.
 - Open a [pull request][7] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
+- Run build.sh to update index.yaml for the updated chart.

 Much Thanks! ❤❤❤